TeleBASIC Reference Guide

 * TAB(n), TAB$(n) Returns n spaces (not tabs!)

-* TAN(n) Returns trigonometric tangent of n in radians
+* TAN(n) Returns the trigonometric tangent of the angle n (in radians)

 * TH_B64D$ Returns argument decoded from base64